bballdavis/Hass-Energy-Dashboard/README.md

+# Energy Dashboard

+A collection of custom Home Assistant cards for energy monitoring and visualization.

+## Cards Included

-# Energy Dashboard Entity Card
+### Energy Dashboard Entity Card

-A custom Home Assistant card that displays all entities with power measurements (W).
+A card that displays power (W/kW) and energy (Wh/kWh) measurement entities.

-## Features
+#### Features

-- Automatically finds all entities with power unit of measurement (W)
+- Automatically finds all entities with power unit of measurement (W/kW)
+- Shows energy measurement entities (Wh/kWh)
 - Modern UI with rounded corners and visual feedback
 - Click on entities to toggle their state
 - Control buttons for quick selection management (Reset, Clear, Select All)